Pioneer-Centre-for-AI/p1-compute-documentation/docs/01_p1_dtu_hpc.md

 The following rules are in place to ensure fair use of the P1 DTU HPC:

-- maximum wall time: 72 hours
+- Maximum wall time: 72 hours
-- maximum amount of nodes/GPU's used: 50% of the available resources
+- Maximum number of GPUs in a job: 2 (one node)
 - 500 gb of storage (+30gb in home directory)

 If you have a project that requires more resources than the above, please contact the governance group